Agathotoma kirshi

 Agathotoma kirshi is a species of sea snail, a marine gastropod mollusc in the family Mangeliidae.
 It was first described in 1992.

 Description

-The length of the shell attains 9 mm.
+The length of the shell attains 9 mm. the shell is white in color, with two isolated brown spiral bands visible on the shell ribs.
+The shell is made rough by many rugose cordlets made up of small nodules.

 Distribution

 This species occurs in the Caribbean Sea and off the Bahamas and Turks and Caicos Islands.